Eastern Cemetery (Louisville): History

 Originally known as The Methodist, the 28-acre Eastern Cemetery is located at 641 Baxter Avenue in Louisville, Kentucky, United States, abutting Cave Hill Cemetery.
 The grounds were purchased by two Methodist Episcopal churches and used for burials by 1844.
 It hosted Louisville's first crematoriums.
 Louisville Crematories and Cemetery Corporation owned the cemetery by the late 1980s.

 By the mid 19th century, mass paupers' graves were used for burial in Eastern Cemetery.
 As of January 2017, the site has about 16,000 graves, and documentation for about 138,000 bodies.
 The pauper's graves contribute to the imbalance, but the public learned in 1989 that owners also had been reusing purchased grave sites.
 The property has fallen into disrepair since this news was brought to light, with neither Kentucky nor the original owners accepting ownership and financial responsibility for restorations.
 Louisville Crematories and Cemetery Corporation was dissolved, and its perpetual care fund lacks functional interest.
 Maintenance is currently provided by veterans, volunteer groups like the Friends of Eastern Cemetery, and Dismas Charities.

 Mismanagement

 In 1989, a whistleblower working for Louisville Crematories and Cemetery Company made the public aware that graves purchased by families had been reused.
-Bodies were buried atop other bodies, graves were carelessly excavated for reuse, and medical cadaver body parts from the University of Louisville were buried in-mass rather than intact (as is legally required for donated bodies).
+Bodies were buried atop other bodies, graves were carelessly excavated for reuse, and medical cadaver body parts from the University of Louisville were buried en masse rather than intact (as is legally required for donated bodies).
 Human bones were found in inappropriate areas, including in a tool box, a glove compartment, a fast food bag, and shallow graves.
 Some of the behavior had been practiced since the 1920s, and records indicate reuse began in 1858.
 Officials resigned and were charged with 60 counts of charges that included reuse of graves and abuse of corpses, but there were no legal consequences.
 The behavior is the subject of the 2017 documentary Facing East, referring to Eastern as "the most over-buried cemetery in America".